3 Ways Artificial Intelligence Can Jumpstart Business Development

 Artificial intelligence (AI) is probably already a trusted tool in your marketing department.
-In a recent survey conducted by Salesforce, 61% of marketers already use some form of AI, and 27% plan to implement it in 2019.
-The enthusiasm for AI isn’t just because it’s a “shiny new toy”; it’s because AI offers “smarter inbound,” increasing conversion rates through predictive analytics, personalization and much more.
+Already in surveys conducted by Salesforce in 2019, 61% of marketers already use some form of AI, and 27% planned to implement it in 2019.
+In 2023, it is everwhere.
+The enthusiasm for the use of AI in business isn’t just because it’s a “shiny new toy”; it’s because AI offers “smarter inbound,” increasing conversion rates through predictive analytics, personalization and much more.

 But what happens once all those leads are generated by the marketing team?
 Does the sales team use the same sophisticated technology?
 Probably not—Gartner’s data suggests that only about 30% of all B2B companies will implement AI for at least one of their primary sales functions next year.
 That figure means that most B2B organizations will be missing rich opportunities for revolutionizing their business development.
 Here’s a look at three ways your sales and business development team can benefit through “smarter outbound.”